 During this holiday, our detailed holiday handbook provides you with a selection of 20 different itineraries comprised of our 10 favourite snowshoeing routes (5 x Easier / 5 x Moderate Harder), and our 10 favourite hikes (5 x Easier / 5 x Moderate Harder).

-So, to give you a flavour for snowshoeing in the Val Aurina, here are 5 short overviews of our personal favourite snowshoe hikes.
+So, to give you a flavour of snowshoeing in the Val Aurina, here are 5 short overviews of our personal favourite snowshoe hikes.

 A woman with a backpack in snowshoes climbs a snowy mountain